smartscripts-nl/dynamic-xray/README.md

 * The advantage of the DX approach is that the user can dynamically add and modify items or link them to other items; the advantage of the Kindle approach is that it isn't error-prone.
 * DX can produce false hits, because it uses matching of the words in ebook texts to determine whether Xray items are present.
 For example: DX will be in trouble if there are two or more persons with the same first name in a book; DX won't be able to differentiate between them.
 But in at about 95% of cases, the matches shown will be correct.
 * All interface texts can be translated by the user.
+* For now, this module doesn't work with Android, because the plugin and extensions would have to be contained in the KOReader apk file.
+But I am working on a patch to fix this.

 ## Table of contents in this readme
 - [Use cases](#use-cases)